Beelzebarb/sft/README.md

 Yes, this model uses a classical framework.
 Yes, this model uses force-field based interactions, which are related to force-field based Molecular Dynamics.

-Yes, the model is showing possible quantum-like emergent behavior that i did not specifically code.
+Yes, this model is showing possible quantum-like emergent behavior that i did not specifically code.

 ---